 Welcome to St Vincent de Paul Catholic Church, situated in Altenburg Gardens in south Battersea.
 (To see the area our parish covers, take a look at the map here)

 We are a Roman Catholic parish within the Archdiocese of Southwark, in the Wandsworth Deanery.
 Our Church was opened in 1907.
-The parish house is next to the Church, at 36 Altenburg Gardens.
+The Priest’s House is next to the Church, at 36 Altenburg Gardens.

 There are three Masses each Sunday, each with its own character: at 9 and 11 on Sunday mornings and at 6 o’clock on Sunday evenings.
 We do not have a Vigil Mass on Saturdays.
 The Sunday Mass is at the heart of parish life: it is when we hear the Word of God, join in the sacrifice of Christ, and receive the sacrament of His Body and Blood.
 We are nourished by it and we are challenged.

 We are a very diverse parish, and we rejoice in this.
 Some of us have been here for 50 years or more, but there is also quite a quick turnaround of people whose jobs (and visas) move them on.
 Parishioners come from many backgrounds and countries.
 In particular, there is a significant number of French parishioners, and a Mass in French is organised at 6 o’clock on a few Saturday evenings during the year.